Congruence subgroups of braid groups and crystallographic quotients. Part II: Introduction

-Recall that a torsion free crystallographic group is called a Bieberbach group.
+Recall that a torsion free crystallographic group is called a Bieberbach group (see also Definition 2.1).
 By specializing to the case $p=3$, the following is a consequence of Theorem~\ref{torsionfree_b3}.

-\begin{theorem} The group $\faktor{\BB3}{[\BC3{3},\BC3{3}]}$ is a Bieberbach group with holonomy group $\PSp2{\Zz/3}$. \end{theorem}
+\begin{theorem} The group $\faktor{\BB3}{[\BC3{3},\BC3{3}]}$ is a Bieberbach group with holonomy group $\PSp2{\Zz/3\Zz}$. \end{theorem}

 This paper is organized as follows.
-In Section~2, we briefly recall basic definitions that we use throughout the paper, namely the symplectic representation and special subgroups of the braid group, such as the center and the pure braid group.
-Section~3 is devoted to the proof of the first part of Theorem~\ref{main_t} and Theorem~\ref{b3p_Bieberbach}.
-In Section~4, after reviewing the definitions of almost-crystallographic and almost-Bieberbach groups, we prove the second part of Theorem~\ref{main_t}.
-The key factor in the proof of Theorem~\ref{main_t} is a presentation of $\BC3{p}$ where $p$ is prime or $p=4$.
-The given presentation determines a direct product decomposition between a copy of the infinite cyclic group $\mathbb{Z}$ and a free group.
-We provide the latter decomposition in Section~3, specifically in Proposition~\ref{P:b34} and Theorem~\ref{b3p_presentation}.
+In Section~\ref{S:prelim}, we briefly recall the basic definitions used throughout the paper.
+In particular, we review the symplectic representation and certain distinguished subgroups of the braid group, including the center, the pure braid group, and the congruence braid subgroups.
+We also recall the relevant notions and results concerning crystallographic and almost-crystallographic groups.
+Section~\ref{S:presentation} is devoted to the proof of the first part of Theorem~\ref{main_t} as well as to Theorem~\ref{b3p_Bieberbach}.
+A key ingredient is a presentation of $\BC3{p}$ where $p$ is prime or $p=4$ which yields a direct product decomposition $\BC3{p}\cong \Zz \times F$, with $F$ a free group.
+This decomposition is established in Proposition~\ref{P:b34} and Theorem~\ref{b3p_presentation}.
+In Section~\ref{S:almost}, we establish the relationship between almost-crystallographic structures and congruence subgroups, which completes the proof of the second part of Theorem~\ref{main_t}.
+Finally, in Appendix~\ref{S:Appendix} we examine the algebraic structure of the finite group $\rho_4(B_3)$.
+This group is of independent interest, and also plays a key role in proving that the quotient $\faktor{B_3}{[B_3[4], B_3[4]]}$ is a crystallographic group of dimension~6 with holonomy group~$S_4$.